 The Problem We Solve

-AD is used by nearly every enterprise.
-Adversaries can use the same skills to abuse organizations universally across their victims.
+AD and Azure AD are used by nearly every enterprise.
+Adversaries can use the same skills to universally abuse victim organizations.

-The same advanced administrative power features in AD are used by adversaries to persist and complete their objective without the use of exploits.
+The same advanced administrative features in AD and Azure AD are used by adversaries to persist and complete their objective without the use of exploits.

-Enterprise defenders and IT architects do their best to eliminate risk, but their AD environment:
+Enterprise defenders and IT architects do their best to eliminate risk, but their AD and Azure environments:

-- Provides Zero Visibility: Windows and AD make it nearly impossible to audit privileges
+Windows AD, and Azure AD make it nearly impossible to audit privileges.

-- Constantly Evolve: New users, new machines, new environments, and user logins all add to and create new Attack Paths.
+New users, machines, environments, and user logins all add to and create new Attack Paths.

-- Is Buried in Debt: Years of misconfiguration debt add Attack Paths and hide adversary activities
+Years of misconfiguration debt add Attack Paths and hide adversary activities.

 Current solutions aren’t addressing the problem

-Traditional AD security solutions focus on listing thousands of generic configuration issues, mounting unobtainable corrective action debt on AD admins.
+Traditional security solutions focus on listing thousands of generic configuration issues, mounting unobtainable corrective action debt on AD and Azure admins.
 Worse yet, the endless effort to resolve individual configuration issues are offset by new misconfigurations as environments undergo constant change in both size and complexity.

 Best practices are impractical

-Many turn to trying to address the root causes by attempting tiered administration and least privilege access best practices.
-Unfortunately, both are fantastic in theory but fall short in practice.
+Many turn to addressing the root causes by attempting tiered administration and least privilege access best practices.
+While both are fantastic in theory, they fall short in practice.
 Tiered administration often requires impractical architectural changes and least privilege is hampered by opaque and confusing effective privileges.

 Attack Paths are a ubiquitous threat